Kenner teen accidentally shot with assault rifle

 The rifle belongs to an adult who had recently moved into the home and was storing it in the garage.

-The boy mother had left him at home and was unaware that he and his friends were in the garage.
+The boy’s mother had left him at home and was unaware that he and his friends were in the garage.

 Kenner Police continue to investigate, but say that the shooting appears to be an accident.